PrivSec-dev/privsec.dev/content/posts/qubes/Using Lokinet on Qubes OS.md

 Create an AppVM based on the TemplateVM you have just created.
 Set `sys-firewall` (or whatever FirewallVM you have connected to your `sys-net`) as the net qube.
 If you do not have such FirewallVM, use `sys-net` as the net qube.

-Edit the `/etc/loki/loki.net` and add the exit node you want to use.
+Edit `/etc/loki/loki.net` and add the exit node you want to use.
 At the moment, the only free exit node that I am aware of is `euroexit.loki`:

 ```
 [network]